 Use the notrap command to select and turn off messages so that they are no longer sent to a network management workstation in SNMP traps.

-'''

-Syntax: notrap

-event . . .

-range . . .

-group . . .

-subsystem . . .
+event . . . group . . . range . . . subsystem . . .

-'''

 Suppresses the sending of the specified message in an SNMP trap (subsystem.event#).